 Sales of our ADSs in the public market after this offering, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
-Upon completion of this offering, we will have 2,763,756,650 ordinary shares outstanding including Class A ordinary shares represented by ADSs.
+Upon completion of this offering, we will have 2,763,756,650 ordinary shares outstanding including 914,686,414 Class A ordinary shares represented by ADSs (which excludes the 30,000,000 Class A ordinary shares in the form of ADSs reserved for future issuances upon the exercise or vesting of awards granted under our Share Incentive Plan).
 All ADSs sold in this offering will be freely transferable without restriction or additional registration under the Securities Act.
 The remaining Class A ordinary shares outstanding after this offering and the Class B ordinary shares will be available for sale, subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act and the applicable lock-up agreements.
 In addition to the 180-day lock-up period in connection with our initial public offering, we, Max Smart Limited, a company wholly owned by Mr. Richard Qiangdong Liu, our founder, chairman and chief executive officer, Tiger Global entities, the Hillhouse Vehicle, certain DST Global funds and Best Alliance International Holdings Limited have agreed, for a period of 90 days after the date of this prospectus, not to sell any ordinary shares or ADSs for 90 days after the date of this prospectus without the prior written consent of the underwriters, subject to certain exceptions.
+In addition, Huang River Investment Limited, a company wholly owned by Tencent, continues to be subject to the lock-up obligations in connection with its investment in our company pursuant to which it has agreed not to sell or transfer any of our shares it holds as of the date of this prospectus during the three-year period commencing from March 10, 2014, subject to limited exceptions.
 See "Shares Eligible for Future Sales" and "Underwriting."
 Any or all of these shares may be released prior to the expiration of the lock-up period at the discretion of the representatives of the underwriters of this offering.
 To the extent shares are released before the expiration of the lock-up period and sold into the market, the market price of our ADSs could decline.